Applicable laws for LIRAs and LIFs

 Specific law

-The specific law that applies to LIRAs or LIFs is the law that governed the benefits of members when they ceased active plan membership or the law provided for in that law (see Example 5).
+• or the law specified in the law that governed the benefits of members when they ceased active plan membership (see Example 5 and Example 6).

 If you do not know which law applies, you can find out by

-• asking the plan administrator
+• asking the pension plan administrator

 • following the steps below, which take into account the activities of the member's employer.